Skip to Content

 Uncertainty

-Sometimes the desire for immediate gratification is a result of being lied to in the past or future outcomes being predictable.
+Sometimes, the desire for immediate gratification results from being lied to in the past or future outcomes being predictable.

-People who are uncertain about their future life or are risk averse do not want to risk losing it by delaying action.
+People uncertain about their future life or risk-averse do not want to risk losing it by delaying action.

 Lack of coping strategies